 Authorised funds are typically unit trusts or open-ended investment companies (OEICs) which comply with the regulations put in place to protect investor interests.

 A benchmark is a point of reference against which performance of a fund can be compared.
-For the T. Bailey Dynamic Fund, this benchmark is UK inflation plus 3%.
-For the T. Bailey Growth Fund, the benchmark is the average of all funds in the Investment Association Global Sector.
+For the T. Bailey Dynamic Fund, this benchmark is UK inflation plus 3% over rolling 5 year periods.

 Beta is a way of measuring how sensitive an investment is to general market movements up or down.
 A fund with a high Beta would be very sensitive to market movements whereas a fund with low beta would be less sensitive.